richard-kung/breezeway/README.md

 ## FAQ

-- What's the biggest differences between this and [Breezeway](https://github.com/richard-kung/breezeway)?
+**- What's the biggest differences between this and [Breezeway](https://github.com/richard-kung/breezeway)?**
-	*As of now there are so many changes that it's fair to say it's a completely different theme.*
+As of now there are so many changes that it's fair to say it's a completely different theme.